lelarry26/js-lab-objects-v2/README.md

 Write code to do the following:

 - Print the person's name name
-- Print the person's city city
+- Print the person's city
 - Print the person's state
 - Add a lastName key of Doe to the person object.
 - Change the name in the person object it John.